ebourg/jsign/README.md

 Version 2.1 (in development)
 * Fixed the loading of SunPKCS11 configuration files with Java 9
 * SunPKCS11 configuration files can be loaded from any directory
+* Maven plugin settings can now be passed on the command line (contributed by Nicolas Roduit)
 * The first timestamping authority specified is no longer skipped (contributed by Thomas Atzmueller)
 * Fixed the typo on the withTimestampingAuthority() methods in PESigner (contributed by Bjørn Madsen)
 * Upgraded BouncyCastle to 1.60